cblopez/nmapthon/README.md

 There are **two available classes** to use right now with this module:
 - **NmapScanner**: Used to execute custom nmap scans, providing a large list of methods and customization to gather all the resulting information.
 Docs [here](https://github.com/cblopez/nmapthon/wiki/NmapScanner)
-- AsyncNmapScanner: Inherits NmapScanner and as you could guess by the name, it runs nmap scans asynchronously allowing the program to execute other actions meanwhile.
+- **AsyncNmapScanner**: Inherits NmapScanner and as you could guess by the name, it runs nmap scans asynchronously allowing the program to execute other actions meanwhile.

 ---
 # NmapScanner